 Thread #3: Seek Forgiveness and Make Amends

 So how did I faithfully deal with my sin?
-I looked people in the eyes whom I harmed and asked for forgiveness.
+I looked people I had harmed in the eyes and asked for forgiveness.
 I paid back the money I stole.
 To this day, I try to honor their grace toward me and Christ’s grace to me by living in a manner worthy of how I have been loved and forgiven.

 Thread #4: Boldly Testifying to Christ’s Grace

 Ultimately, those who have experienced the grace of Christ in all its fullness cannot help but tell others.
 They must share.
 They cannot help but scream Christ’s love from the rooftops.

 Repentant souls go and strengthen their brothers and sisters (Luke 22:32).
 They teach other sinners about the grace of God (Psalm 51:13).
 They use every opportunity to remind others of their weakness because it points to the strength of their Savior (2 Corinthians 12:9).

 If you are a follower of Christ, be comforted in knowing that this path of repentance has been walked by countless others.
 It’s not always easy, but it is beautiful and freeing.

 If you’re not a follower of Christ, I encourage you today to take the ultimate step of faith (and repentance) by trusting Him and His provision for your sin on the cross.
 Only He can rescue you from your brokenness and restore what was broken.
 True repentance cannot be found apart from Christ.

 I hope to see you on the path with me.
 I’m certainly not done walking it.
 I’m just 669 days into my journey of repentance.